 Step 1.
 Create script

-Create the script and save it to a folder on the Installed Collector where you will set up the Script Action.
+Create the script and save it to a folder on the host with the Installed Collector where you will set up the Script Action.
 Then set the shell script as an executable file:

 Step 2.
 Set up Script Action

 Option A. Set up Script Action using UI

 - In Sumo Logic select Manage Data > Collection > Collection.

 - Find the name of the Installed Collector to which want to add the script action and select Add > Add Script Action.

 - Name.
 Enter a name to display for the Script Action.

 - Specify a timeout for your command.
 You can optionally set a timeout for script execution.
 Setting a timeout ensures that a script is killed, making sure that resources aren't fully consumed.
 If you set a timeout, make sure to select a generous amount of time to make sure that the script has enough time to finish running.